xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-04-05-witchskull-and-smoke-witch-at-medusa.md

 <a href="https://smokewitch1.bandcamp.com/">Smoke Witch</a><br>
 </p>
 <br>
-At 7pm on Easter Sunday, Geelong's Medusa bar opened its doors to a crowd.....
-I spent some time with my friends in town before leaving with Zi to go to this show.
+At 7pm on Easter Sunday, Geelong's Medusa bar opened its doors to a crowd ready for a night of stoner doom following the public holiday.
+I spent some time hanging out in town with my friends, before leaving the group with Zi to go to the venue.

 ![poster](/images/witchskullmedusaposter2.jpg)

-Zi and I made it to the bar in the later half of the hour, but in time to catch both bands.
+We made it to the bar in the later half of the hour, but in time to catch both bands.
 Starting at 8:00, local Geelong band Smoke Witch played their set first, a doomy, groove-heavy stoner rock performance.
 Originally formed as a two-piece with just drums and guitar, the band's lineup now features four members.
 <br><br>
 Their immersive and textural sound featured a deep and gritty bass which covered most of the songs' melody, while the thin yet crushing guitar tone cut through the mix to contribute to a thick soundscape, almost reminiscent of howling wind.